-For regulatory purposes, the recognition and valuation of deferred tax assets and liabilities is carried out by reference to the regulatory balance sheet rather than the IFRS balance sheet.
+For regulatory reporting purposes, however, the recognition and valuation of deferred tax assets and liabilities is carried out by reference to the regulatory balance sheet rather than the IFRS balance sheet.
 The resulting amount of deferred tax therefore differs as a result of changes in recognition and valuation of other balance sheet items.

 TRL has made a s953(d) election under the US Tax Code whereby it is treated as a US company for US tax purposes and subject to Federal Income Tax at 21%.
 The deferred tax asset per the financial statements consists of tax on UK and US temporary differences and unused US foreign tax credits.
-There are no unused tax losses to report.
-Temporary differences are recognised with respect to appropriate substantively enacted tax rates in the US (21%) and UK (a blend of 19% and 25%).
+There are UK unused tax losses of \$62m incurred in 2022 on which a deferred tax asset has been recognised (2021: \$nil).
+Temporary differences are recognised with respect to substantively enacted tax rates in the US (21%) and UK (a blend of 23.5%% and 25%).

-In the Spring Budget 2021, the Government announced that from 1 April 2023 the UK corporation tax rate would increase from 19% to 25%.
-This new law was enacted on 10 June 2021.
+In the Spring Budget of 2021 (and confirmed in Spring 2023), the Government announced that from 1 April 2023 the UK corporation tax rate would increase from 19% to 25%.
+This new law was enacted in June 2021.
 As the change was enacted at the balance sheet date, its effects are included in this SFCR and the financial statements.